Best Inexpensive Dog Food (budget picks)

 Avoid Bad Fillers

 Cheap fillers are very easy to find in dog foods.
-They're commonly used in affordable foods to cut back costs.
+They're commonly used in cheap dog food to cut back costs.
 While it may be tempting to go with one of these options, it's best to avoid them for your dog's sake.

 Fillers like corn, wheat, and soy do more harm than good.
 They don't agree with your dog's digestive system and can lead to pretty messy stomach problems.

 There are some affordable ingredients that can be used as an alternative to filler.
 One of the most common is sweet potato.
 Sweet potatoes are complex carbohydrates that will provide your dog with energy.
-They have more nutritional content and are better for your dog.
+They have more nutritional content and are better for your dog than corn or wheat.

 Steer Clear of Artificial Additives

 Ingredients like chemical preservatives, artificial colors, and artificial flavors have no place in your dog's diet.
 They can cause allergic reactions and other unwanted health issues.
 They're completely unnecessary.
-Even affordable foods can use natural alternatives and keep costs low.
+Even cheap dog food brands can use natural alternative ingredients and keep costs low.

 Over to You

 You don't have to spend a ton of money to keep your dog healthy.
-By knowing what to look for, you can choose a kibble that's balanced, beneficial, and within your budget.
+By knowing what to look for in a cheaper quality dog food, you can choose a kibble that's balanced, beneficial, and fits best within your budget.